Heating oil explained

 How much does a litre of heating oil cost?

-The average price per litre for kerosene was around 49p in April 2019* – lower than at the same time in 2018, when it was 52p, but higher than in April 2017, when it was 43p.
+The average price per litre for kerosene was around 50p in July 2019* – lower than at the same time in 2018, when it was 52p, but higher than in July 2017, when it was 38p.

 Are heating oil prices going up?

-But this doesn't necessarily mean that prices are going to continue to fall through 2019.
-The price rose in October in each of the last three years.
+But this doesn't necessarily mean that prices are going to stay lower through 2019 than in 2018.
+The price rose in October in two of the last three years.

 No matter what happens to the price of heating oil, there are still various things you can do to keep the costs down.
 Read on to discover the best time to buy heating oil, and what you can do to make sure you get the best price.Make sure you're not paying more for electricity than you should.
 Use our independent switching site, Which?
 Switch, to compare electricity prices.